wendeveloper/TriviaGame/README.md

 Trivia questions and possible answers.
 The user can choose a category and then Trivia questions will appear on the screen along with possible answers.
-User will select an answer for each question and application will alert user if their answer is correct or to try again.
+User will select an answer for each question and application will alert user